rcassani/castoriscausa/content/posts/supercycle_strava.md

 Title: SuperCycle data to Strava
 Date: 2023-10-07 19:00
+Modified: 2023-10-22 17:00
 Tags: bike, SQLite, Python, REST
 Author: Raymundo Cassani
 Slug: supercycle_strava
 Thumbnail: supercycle2gpx2strava.png

+**Updated**: Now exporting rides from the [Zeopoxa cycling](https://www.zeopoxa.com/cycling.html) app to GPX files is also supported.

 Recently I moved to the [Strava app](https://www.strava.com) to register the my biking activity.
 However, I had plenty of data recorded with the [SuperCycle app](http://www.osborntech.com/).
 So, I code my way to migrate the data.
 First, each ride recorded with SuperCycle was stored as [GPX, or GPS Exchange Format files](https://en.wikipedia.org/wiki/GPS_Exchange_Format), after converting all the rides, the GPX files were uploaded to Strava using their API.
 The codes for this project can be found in: